JBamecs/CSIA/README.md

 # Cross-Border Concierge MVP

-A lightweight Next.js + SQLite MVP that lets Ghanaian shoppers submit product requests, receive manual pricing, and pay via a simulated link.
+A Ghana-first concierge shopping flow (Next.js + Firestore) with brand browsing, Easy Mode carts, and Hubtel-ready payments.

 ## Getting started
 1. Use Node 18 or 20 (recommended: Node 20 LTS).
 If you have `nvm`, run: